JetBrains/Qodana/topics/github.md

 Starting from this, GitHub will generate alters only for the problems that were not added to the baseline as new.

-To establish a quality gate additionally to the baseline, add this line to `code_quality.yml` right after the `baseline-path` line:
+To establish a quality gate additionally to a baseline, add this line to `code_quality.yml` right after the `baseline-path` line:

 ```yaml